cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 ### Research goals
-- Test if the redesign is aligned with the websites core values
+- Test if the redesign is aligned with the websites core values.
-- Test the user experience of our visitors when performing key tasks
+- Test the user experience of our visitors when performing key tasks.
-- Test the look and feel of the new homepage
+- Test the look and feel of the new homepage.

 ### Objectives:
-- Identify difficulties and roadblocks participants experience when using the new homepage
+- Identify difficulties and roadblocks participants experience when using the new homepage.
-- Understand what participants are thinking and feeling as they execute tasks / prompts
+- Understand what participants are thinking and feeling as they execute tasks / prompts.

 ### Research methodology:
 For this project, we decided to perform **10 usability testing sessions**.